imhicihu/Domestic-issues/README.md

 ### How do I get set up? ###

 * Summary of set up
-    - There is no set up to do, even previous
+    - There is no rule of thumb, so every issue demands knowledge and _mostly_ insightful thought
 * Configuration
     - Just check it out the [`issues.md`](https://bitbucket.org/imhicihu/domestic-issues/src/master/issues.md)
 * Dependencies